This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a medium bowl, use an electric hand mixer on medium speed to beat the butter and sugar until smooth.
-Add the flour, cornstarch, and salt, then mix until combined.
+- Make the Crust: In a medium bowl, beat the butter and sugar with an electric mixer until smooth.
+Add the flour, cornstarch, and salt and mix until a soft dough forms.

-- Press the dough evenly into the prepared dish using your fingertips or the back of a spoon.
-Bake for 15-18 minutes, until lightly golden.
-Remove from the oven and set aside.
+- Bake the Crust: Press the dough evenly into the prepared baking dish.
+Bake for 15 to 18 minutes, until lightly golden.
+Remove from the oven.

-- Pour the filling over the crust.
-Bake for another 15-17 minutes, until the edges are lightly browned and the center has a slight jiggle.
+- Bake the Bars: Bake for 15 to 17 minutes, until the edges are lightly browned and the center slightly jiggles when the pan is gently moved.

-- Once cooled, cut into squares.
-If desired, dust with powdered sugar.Pro Tip: For clean slices, dip a knife into warm water, wipe it dry, then cut.
-Repeat between slices for neat edges.
+- Cool and Slice: Let the bars cool completely in the pan on a wire rack, then cut into squares.
+Dust with powdered sugar if desired.Pro Tip: For clean slices, dip a knife in warm water, wipe it dry, and cut.
+Repeat between slices.

 Notes